SunriseLong/next-bacon-prediction/README.md

 # Process

 The code in this repo is meant as a demo for how a similar service can be built.
 The model has not be tuned or evaluated.
-Similarly, there is no unit tests or deployment automation mechanisms.
+Similarly, there are no unit tests or deployment automation mechanisms.
 I'd be happy to provide more detail on either.
 Please reach out!

 ### Training
 The model was built in a cloud notebook using the 1999 most frequently occuring words.
 To construct the train set, the